starknetfndn/defispring/frontend/README.md

 # Example frontend

-This is an example frontend that can be used to claim airdrops.
+This is an example frontend that can be used to claim allocations.

 ## Overview